MongoDB Analysis

 Connections Open - This shows the number of clients currently connected to the database server.

-Connections Total - This shows the total number of connections created.
+Connections Active - This shows the number of active connections to the database server.
+It is a good

-ESAMNG3 - Shows information about the MongoDB resources.
+ESAMNG3 - Shows information about the MongoDB storage.

 Node - This shows the zTCP node name.